An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

-First found in Auvergne, where this eminent family held a family seat since ancient times.
+First found in Auvergne, a historic province in south central France where this eminent family held a family seat since ancient times.

 This web page shows only a small excerpt of our Croiset research.
 Another 373 words(27 lines of text) covering the years 1293, 1333, 1401, 1506, 1558, 1566, 1582, 1649, 1716, 1800, and 1813 are included under the topic Early Croiset History in all our PDF Extended History products.

 Another 33 words(2 lines of text) are included under the topic Early Croiset Notables in all our PDF Extended History products.